-Single, full-time graduate students will normally be offered a room in College or in a College house in their first year, once the College has received notification of a confirmed place from the Graduate Admissions Office (accommodation is guaranteed if a place is confirmed by 1 August).
+Single, full-time graduate students will normally be offered a room in College or in a College house in their first year, depending on the date when the College receives notification of a confirmed place from the Graduate Admissions Office and subject to availability.

 Each year applications are invited for a very limited number of Hostelkeepers.
 Occasionally the College may be able to provide accommodation in a flat for graduate students with partners by appointing each of the couple as a Hostelkeeper.
 Some other accommodation for graduate students with partners is also available.